 - Two LNG storage tanks: Stores LNG at atmospheric pressure prior to being transferred onto LNG carriers.

-- Jetty trestle and marine terminal: Links Lelu Island to water deep enough to accommodate an LNG carrier (average draft over 11.25 metres).
+- Jetty trestle and marine terminal: Links Lelu Island to water deep enough to allow LNG carriers to safely dock.
+The marine terminal will have two berths.

-- Two-lane bridge: Two-lane bridge linking Port Edward with Lelu Island.
+- Two-lane bridge: A 250m two-lane bridge linking Port Edward with Lelu Island.

 - Auxiliary buildings: The facility would also include administrative and maintenance buildings to service and oversee the operational aspects of the LNG facility.